Your career should fit your life.

 What I actually do

 I am a professionally trained career development practitioner.
-My work sits within the field of career development and career counselling, informed by evidence-based theory, labour market insight, and extensive practice.
+My work sits within the field of career development and career counselling, informed by evidence-based theory, labour market insight, and many years on the ground working with women in real life career re-invention, sometime life too.

 Alongside this, my approach is shaped by long-standing study in mind–body therapies and Ayurveda, as well as lived experience of career change, capacity limits, and complexity.